-TESSENDERLO CHEMIE nv produces in particular animal feed phosphates from sedimentary phosphate rocks from North African origin.
-The phosphate unit shut down end 2013 and is currently in the decommissioning stage.
-The dissolution of phosphate ore was carried out using hydrochloric acid.
+TESSENDERLO CHEMIE nv produced in particular animal feed phosphates from sedimentary phosphate rocks from North African origin.
+The phosphate unit shut down end 2013 and is currently in the final stage of decommissioning.
+The dissolution of phosphate ore was carried out with hydrochloric acid.
 It resulted in the production of large amounts of waste essentially made of calcium fluoride.
 This waste was deposited on landfills.